How to choose between qualitative and quantitative UX research methods?

 Indeed, while quantitative research aims to answer the question who or what, qualitative research will explain how and why.

-Qualitative research therefore aims to discover, explore and understand behavior, and needs to be approached without preconceptions or bias.
+Qualitative research therefore aims to discover, explore and understand behavior, and needs to be approached without preconceptions or biases.

 Quantitative research will seek to measure.
 The objective is to validate, prioritize or even choose.
 This therefore requires having pre-defined lines of research to build an effective questionnaire.